 A piece of paper and a pen are needed for each player as some categories require players to write something down at the same time.
 While I don't find it deplorable, I would like to mention that a pen and paper are not included with the game.

 A total of 220 question cards are included, some of which, especially all offline cards, actually contain questions and answers.
-On the other hand, some have “only” printed the rules because the Google Assistant has the relevant tasks ready.
+Some, on the other hand, “only” have the rules printed on them, since the Google Assistant has the corresponding tasks ready.
 A total of 1.500 pieces are currently available online and offline.

 Always a different starting player